The Fan Film DIRECTORS CHOICE Awards are back for a FOURTH year…with TWO new categories!

 The last two categories are brand new for this year’s awards.
 Glen asked me to clarify that the poster must be for a fan film that premiered in calendar year 2024.
 However, the trailer can be for a fan film that hasn’t been released yet.
 The only requirement is that the trailer itself must have been publicly posted for the first time during 2024.

 As with the three previous years (and in line with the name of the contest), the fan films will be judged by the directors themselves.
-Each director will be e-mailed a single ballot (regardless of how many submitted films they directed).
+Each director will be e-mailed a ballot for each film they submitted .
 A director cannot vote for any fan film they themselves directed, and all ballots will be due no later than March 15.
 If a judge fails to return their completed ballot in time, their film submission(s) will be disqualified.

 Once again, here is the link to enter, with the final deadline for submissions being January 15, 2024…